The deadline for the Nancy McKinley Leadership

 Speech and Hearing Association of the awardee, and the awardee will

-receive a certificate or a plaque in acknowledgement of the award.
+receive a certificate in acknowledgement of the award.

 Criteria for Selection: